-Unless otherwise ordered by Judge Aaron, civil matters before him shall be conducted in accordance with the following practices.
-These practices are applicable to cases before Judge Aaron if the matter is within the scope of the District Judge's order of reference or if the parties consent to have the case before Judge Aaron for all purposes pursuant to 28 U.S.C. § 636(c).
-Should the parties wish to have Judge Aaron hear their case for all purposes, the necessary form is available at: https://nysd.uscourts.gov/sites/default/files/2018-06/AO-3.pdf.
+Unless otherwise ordered by Judge Aaron or provided in the Local Rules of the United States District Courts for the Southern and Eastern Districts of New York (the "Local Civil Rules"), civil matters before him shall be conducted in accordance with the following individual practices.
+These practices are applicable to cases before Judge Aaron if the matter is within the scope of the District Judge's Order of Reference or if the parties consent to have the case before Judge Aaron for all purposes pursuant to 28 U.S.C. § 636(c).
+Should the parties wish to have Judge Aaron preside over their case for all purposes, the necessary form is available at: https://nysd.uscourts.gov/sites/default/files/2018-06/AO-3.pdf.